 Unlike the previous effigies, this one shows the Queen wearing a necklace and earrings, which the artist has explained was intended "to create a symbol, regal and ageless."
 In addition, Maklouf's middle initial, D, was added to the initials that appear on the truncation of the neck, i.e., "RDM" to avoid confusing "RM" with The Royal Mint.

 The Maklouf effigy continues to be used by some Commonwealth countries, such as Niue, on their numerous commemorative coins, though often reduced in size to free up space for a design that fits the theme of the release.

 The fourth effigy had its origins in a design competition held in 1997 for the obverse of the golden wedding crown.
 Because the designs were so impressive, it was decided to explore the possibility of using a new portrait on circulating coins, too.

-The design selected, which is the work of Ian Rank-Broadley and introduced in 1998, is very different from the Maklouf effigy since it depicts the Queen in a much more realistic, rather than idealistic, way.
+The design selected was the work of Ian Rank-Broadley, which was introduced in 1998.
+The design shows her wearing the Queen Mary button stud pearl earrings and is very different from the Maklouf effigy since it depicts the Queen in a much more realistic, rather than idealistic, way.
 As Rank-Broadley said, there is "no need to disguise the matureness of the Queen's years.
 There is no need to flatter her.
 She is a 70-year old woman with poise and bearing."